gabeluci/gabeluci.github.io/_posts/2018-12-15-better-performance-activedirectory.md

 We know that the search will return every attribute for every user found.
 Then we're using `GetDirectoryEntry()` to create a new `DirecotryEntry` object **with an empty cache**.
 So once we do `de.Properties["mail"]`, it goes back out to AD and gets every attribute *again*.

 Even if we apply the two rules above, we will still be making two network requests when we only need to make one.
+We can instead use the value returned during the search: `result.Properties["mail"][0]`.

 The only reason to use `GetDirectoryEntry()` is **if you're going to modify the object**.

 ### Clean up after yourself